colts70/-Why-owning-a-DFH-Semantic-Stack-is-as-close-to-owning-the-network-as-possible-and-why-SEO-benefits-/README.md

 Why Owning the DFH First Hop Is as Close to Owning the Network as Possible (and Why SEO Benefits Follow)

+“If you define the deterministic entry point, you define the coordinate system every other claim must be interpreted against.”

 > **Thesis:** In an AI + semantic-search web, the highest-leverage “ownership” is not ranking, content volume, or persuasion — it’s controlling the **deterministic first hop**: the place meaning officially starts.